Some middle-class Americans worry Trump health subsidies cut will hurt

 Westerman already pays $520 a month in healthcare premiums and about $700 a month for his 21-year-old daughter’s college tuition.
 “He says he’s going to make it better for everyone.
 How does a (premium) increase make it better?”

-A White House spokesman declined to comment and referred inquiries to the U.S. Department of Health and Human Services.
+A White House spokesman declined to comment and referred inquiries to the U.S. Department of Health and Human Services, which did not immediately respond to a request for comment.

-“The previous administration inflicted heavy damage on the individual market,” said HHS spokesman Matt Lloyd.
-“The Trump Administration is working tirelessly to put the American people in charge of their healthcare - not Washington.”

 Trump has called subsidy payments a “gift” for insurance companies.
 His administration has argued that it cannot lawfully make the payments unless Congress passes new legislation.